alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 for instance, simply create a new admin user at the console with `User.new(admin: true)` even though there is no danger in this situation.

-Because of this, Rails 4 adds mass-assignment protection at the controller layer by default via the **strong_parameters** gem.
+Because of this, Rails 4 adds mass-assignment protection at the controller layer by default via the **strong_parameters** gem, and these features are available automatically in Rails 4.

 In Rails 4, there is no mass-assignment protection in the model by default: